What Great Players And Managers Think About Lionel Messi

 — GeniusFootball (@GeniusFootball) April 9, 2017

 The current Liverpool manager is considered one of the best tacticians in the world.
-On Messi, he said,
+He said this about Messi.

 “Messi is the best.
 There must be life out there somewhere, on some other planet.
 Because he is too good and we are just too bad for him.”